nginxinc/nginx-amplify-doc/amplify-guide.md

 stub_status = http://127.0.0.1/nginx_status
 ```

-To override the extended status URI/URL, use the `plus_status` option.
+To override the URI detection of the status API, use the `plus_status` option.

 ```
 [nginx]